+- d.
+The following authorisation limits apply (excluding VAT):

+- i.
+Jointly between the Chair of the Board and the CEO £5,000

+- ii.
+Chair of the Board £2,500

+- iii.
+Chief Executive Officer £2,500

+- iv.
+Deputy CEO £1,000

+- v.
+Head of Business & Development £1,000

+- vi.
+Communications Manager £500

+- vii.
+Digital & Innovation Manager £500

+- viii.
+Advice & Representation Manager £500

+- ix.
+Opportunities & Events Manager £500

+- x.
+Medway Coordinator £250

+- xi.
+Student Voice Coordinator(s) £250

+- xii.
+Opportunities Coordinator(s) £250

 - e.
 The appropriate budget holder may authorise expenditure up to their approved limits.
 The budget holder has no authority to proceed with payment until they have the PO approved by the relevant signatories.
 It is the responsibility of each budget holder to be aware of their authorisation limits.
-Please note that the exception to this rule is where payments are made via Soldo, which is subject to spending limits and are subject to constant reviews through our reconciliation processes by both the card holders and the finance support staff. - f.
+Please note that the exception to this rule is where payments are made via Soldo, which is subject to spending limits and are subject to constant reviews through our reconciliation processes by both the card holders and the finance support staff.

+- f.
 Purchases between £2,500 and £5,000 may be approved jointly by the Chief Executive Officer and the Chair of the Board of Trustees, after being proposed by a third party in Xero.

+- g.
+Purchases above £5,000 must be jointly proposed by the Chair of the Board of Trustees and the Chief Executive Officer before being submitted to the Finance & Risk Sub-Committee for final approval by the trustee members of the Committee.
+The exception to this is the Canterbury Christ Church University recharge invoice as this is authorised by the annual Financial Memorandum, however, the Chief Executive Officer and Chair of the Board should approve this purchase order on Xero.